mstksg/inCode/copy/entries/five-point-haskell-1.md

 ### The Billion-Dollar Mistake

-There is one extremely egregious pattern that is so pervasive, so alluring, and yet so inevitably devastating, it has been dubbed the "Billion Dollar Mistake".
+Speaking of costly errors, there is one extremely egregious pattern that is so pervasive, so alluring, and yet so inevitably devastating, it has been dubbed the "Billion Dollar Mistake".
 It's the idea of a _sentinel value_, or in-band signaling.

 There are examples: